 Hi, I’m Mike; a Devon wedding photographer for more than 10 years.
 I’m a firm believer in images that are timeless.
 It’s important for me to create images that my clients will love in 5, 10, 20 years.
 My inspiration comes from my surroundings, my clients and their relationships with one another.
-I create photo stories for my clients, a documentation of their special day.
+I create photo stories, a documentation of your special day.
 The exception to that is when it comes to the “posed portrait” part of a wedding day, if you’re worried about being awkward or shy in front of the camera yet you still want a documentary style photographer then you’ve found yourself in the right place.
-My approach is to provide gentle direction while evoking real emotions from my clients.
+My approach is to provide gentle direction while evoking real emotions, just have fun!

 I have spent my working life “Front of House” and love to work with my clients on their wedding day.
 I haven’t always been a photographer, I have worked as a Royal Butler and a Faliraki Barman!

 Q: How long have you been a wedding photographer?

 A: I started my business in 2005 with my trusty Fuji S3 Pro, it now sits in a cabinet along with my collection of Vintage cameras.

 Q: How would you describe your style?

 A: My style is a mix of both documentary and traditional get thrown around but I'd say I'm a Photojournalist with around 90% of the day is purely documentary with the other 10% being the family formals and Bride & Groom portraits.
 I love to use creative lighting and create something different for each client, and I don’t say cheese unless you want me to!

 Q: How many weddings do you shoot per year?

 A: I shoot around 25 weddings per year.

 Q: What’s the most important thing you need from your client?